 Scoring political points in today's divisive nation is typically an important goal because more often than not those who yell the loudest are heard the most.
 But on this issue, and in this time, political points mean little.

 Something significant has to be done, not just because of what happened in Newtown or Aurora or Tucson, but so another town's name is not added to that list.

 Those are tragedies we cannot forget, ever.

-"Shame on us if we've forgotten," President Barack Obama said last week as he appeared with families of the Newtown victims.
+"Shame on us if we've forgotten," the President Barack Obama said last week as he appeared with families of the Newtown victims.
 Yet that seems like what has happened, at least for now.

 Two weeks ago Senate Majority Leader Harry Reid said the Democrats lacked the votes to pass a gun bill if the assault-weapons ban was included, so leadership spiked the entire bill until next month.